Where are they now? Liverpool’s XI on Steven Gerrard’s debut in 1998

-Away from football, the 50-year-old appeared on Strictly Come Dancing in 2019 and was the fourth celebrity to be voted off.
+Away from football, the 51-year-old appeared on Strictly Come Dancing in 2019 and was the fourth celebrity to be voted off.

 Having been plagued with injury problems during his Liverpool career, Heggem retired from football at the age of 28 in 2003.

-The 45-year-old now owns a salmon fishing business in his native Norway and is also an official patron of non-league side AFC Liverpool.
+The 46-year-old now owns a salmon fishing business in his native Norway and is also an official patron of non-league side AFC Liverpool.

-Gerrard ended an 18-year playing career in 2016 and is now earning plenty plaudits for his work in charge of Rangers.
+Gerrard ended an 18-year playing career in 2016 and is now in the hot seat at Aston Villa, of course.
 Not much of a wing-back, mind.